-In 1972, the City of Bloomington and Town of Normal, by intergovernmental agreement, established an intergovernmental agency known as the Bloomington Normal Public Transit System after the privately owned National City bus company left the Bloomington-Normal market.
-The transit system operates as an independent agency governed by a board appointed by both the City of Bloomington and Town of Normal.
+In 1972, the City of Bloomington and Town of Normal, by an Intergovernmental Agreement, established an intergovernmental agency known as the Bloomington Normal Public Transit System after the privately-owned National City bus company left the Bloomington-Normal market.
+The transit system operates as an independent agency governed by a Board of Trustees appointed by both the City of Bloomington and Town of Normal.
 In 2012, the transit system rebranded as Connect Transit.